I am...

 In January 2023, the Histiocyte Society published HLH/MAS Consensus Management Efforts, Expert Help Diagnosing and Managing HLH, which curates the most recent consensus-based guidance manuscripts, organized by the HS and/or affiliated organizations and authored by HS experts, to assist with the diagnosis and management of HLH across many different contexts.
 Read more here.

-- Blood cell abnormalities (low white cells, low red cells, low platelets).
+• Blood cell abnormalities (low white cells, low red cells, low platelets)

-- Abnormally high CD25 (also known as sIL2ra) in the blood indicating abnormally increased T-cell activation.
+• Abnormally high sCD25 (also known as sIL2ra) in the blood indicates abnormally increased T-cell activation

-The test for low or absent natural killer cell (NK) function has been found useful in assisting to make a clinical diagnosis of HLH.
-This abnormality is found in many patients with FHL, as well as in many cases of secondary disease but rarely in the X-linked forms.
+The test for low or absent natural killer cell (NK) function has been found useful in establishing a clinical diagnosis of HLH.
+This abnormality is found in many patients with FHL and many cases of secondary disease but rarely in X-linked forms.
+A newer test, called a degranulation or CD107 mobilization assay, appears to be more consistent and is replacing NK function in many practices.
+However, these tests are just one piece of information, and the diagnosis requires a full clinical and laboratory pattern, as well as to determine the diagnosis of HLH as primary or secondary.

 It is recommended that genetic testing be coordinated through and requested by a referring physician or genetic counselor.
 Test results are generally available in about one month to six weeks.
 The cost of genetic testing is covered by most insurance companies.
 There are several hospitals that provide information and perform genetic testing on a clinical basis, including: